A commemorative gesture towards the victims of the siege of Leningrad

 The quality of life of the survivors of the siege of Leningrad still living has been improved.
 At the same time, dialogue between the different generations in both countries has been strengthened.

 The project provides medical equipment for the war veterans’ hospital to support the survivors of the siege of Leningrad.
-This hospital in St. Petersburg, formerly Leningrad, is receiving new medical technology products such as rehabilitation equipment and a sterilisation unit, some of which has been adapted or manufactured specifically to meet the needs of the hospital.
+This hospital in St. Petersburg, formerly Leningrad, is receiving new medical technology products such as rehabilitation equipment as well as equipment for a sterilisation unit, some of which has been adapted or manufactured specifically to meet the needs of the hospital.

 The project also works with the Russian-German Center (drb) in St. Petersburg.
-It supports this Russian foundation in organising events in commemoration of the siege.
+The Center receives support in organising events in commemoration of the siege.
 Special get-togethers and educational and cultural events tailored to the specific age group are being held for survivors of the siege.
 As living witnesses to what happened, they are able to convey their experiences to younger generations.
 The activities specifically address young Germans and Russians.
 As part of various exchange projects, German and Russian school and university students, associations and representatives of different cultural centres meet and visit important historical sites.

 A variety of events are planned to emphasise the value of the survivors’ experiences of the siege, which will be documented and preserved for future generations to learn from.